On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: DALI performance for the Einstein Telescope

 Finally, as mentioned above, for the DALI implementation there is also the computational cost ($t_{\rm pre}$) of pre-computing all tensors.
 In \texttt{GWDALI 1.0}, using the \texttt{IMRPhenomHM} waveform and auto-diff, for each source this takes on average 0.08 (1.1) [8.9] hours for the FM (doublet) [triplet] case.
 This means that for each source, a complete evaluation of the DALI takes a total average time $t_{\rm tot}$ given by

 For the MCMC Fisher (doublet) [triplet], this amounts to $0.19$h ($1.97$h) [$46.1$h], which should be compared to $109$h for the exact case.
 Therefore, using the doublet-DALI amounts to a total computational cost savings of a factor of 55 over the exact likelihood when using~\texttt{ptemcee}.
 This factor increases (decreases) if one uses a more strict (less strict) convergence criterion, requiring more (less) MCMC steps.
 The MCMC Fisher is also a reasonable candidate if faster evaluations are needed.
-It is over 500 times faster than the exact MCMC, and provides a much better cost-benefit than the simple FM inversion, since it takes less than triple the computational time and is much more accurate.
+It is over 500 times faster than the exact MCMC, and provides a much better cost-benefit than the simple FM inversion, since it takes less than triple the computational time and is much more accurate.\footnote{As the MCMC Fisher method is equivalent to re-weighting Gaussian samples according to the prior, more efficient implementations are possible -- see~\cite{Dupletsa:2024gfl}.} Similar conclusions for the MCMC Fisher were drawn in~\cite{Dupletsa:2024gfl}.